go-playground/form/README.md

 -   Supports map of almost all types.
 -   Supports both Numbered and Normal arrays i.e. "Array[0]" and just "Array" with multiple values passed.
 -   Allows for Custom Type registration.
--   Handles time.Time using RFC3339 time format by default, but can easily be changes usings registering a Custom Type.
+-   Handles time.Time using RFC3339 time format by default, but can easily be changed by registering a Custom Type, see below.

 Common Questions